-Teamwork Gems Create Startling Results
+Teamwork Gems & Newly Defined Create Startling Results

 RUBY.
 Passion for learning.
-When you create a learning (not training) culture, the team exercises its change muscles.
+When you create a learning (not training) culture, the team exercises its change-ability muscles.
 Learning is change and one that most people welcome since it enhances their careers and no one can fail.

 The startling result is a stream of new contributions because all are involved in continuous improvement.